apache/sis-site/content/howto/rasters_bigger_than_memory.md

              */
             firstImage.setLoadingStrategy(RasterLoadingStrategy.AT_GET_TILE_TIME);
             GridCoverage data = firstImage.read(null, null);
-            System.out.printf("Information about the selected image:%n%s%n", data);
-            /*
+            printPixelValue(data, false);
+        }
+    }

+    /**
-             * Get an arbitrary tile, then get an arbitrary sample value in an arbitrary band
+     * Prints the value of an arbitrary pixel.
-             * (the blue channel) of that tile.
+     *
+     * @param data      the data from which to get sample values.
+     * @param prefetch  whether to load some pixels in advance.
      */
+    private static void printPixelValue(GridCoverage data, boolean prefetch) {
         RenderedImage image = data.render(null);
         System.out.printf("The image has %d × %d tiles.%n", image.getNumXTiles(), image.getNumYTiles());

-            Raster tile = image.getTile(130, 80);               // This is where tile loading actually happen.
-            System.out.printf("Got a tile starting at coordinates %d, %d.%n", tile.getMinX(), tile.getMinY());
-            System.out.printf("A sample value in a tile: %d%n", tile.getSample(93710, 57680, 2));
         /*
          * If we know in advance which tiles will be requested, specifying them in advance allows
          * the GeoTIFF reader to use a better strategy than loading the tiles in random order.
+         * This step is optional.
          */
+        if (prefetch) {
             var processor = new ImageProcessor();
             image = processor.prefetch(image, new Rectangle(90000, 50000, 1000, 1000));
-            tile = image.getTile(130, 80);
-            System.out.printf("Same, but from prefetched image: %d%n%n", tile.getSample(93710, 57680, 2));
         }
+        /*
+         * Get an arbitrary tile, then get an arbitrary sample value in an arbitrary band (the blue channel).
+         * This example handles the tiles directly for demonstration purposes, but it could be simplified
+         * by using `PixelIterator` instead.
+         */
+        Raster tile = image.getTile(130, 80);               // This is where tile loading actually happen.
+        System.out.printf("Got a tile starting at coordinates %d, %d.%n", tile.getMinX(), tile.getMinY());
+        System.out.printf("A sample value in the arbitrary tile: %d%n", tile.getSample(93710, 57680, 2));
     }
 }
 {{< / highlight >}}